 (Orbit Media Studios)

 5. A blog post should be between 2,100 and 2,400 words.

 In addition to capturing featured snippets, as well as having a solid number of relevant backlinks and the right keywords, the latest blogging trends mention that for SEO purposes and standards, a blog should be up to 2,400 words long or an average of 2,164.
 Similarly, “how-to” blogs should be between 1,700 to 2,100, and “what is” posts must not be longer than 1,700 words.
 The minimum recommended blog length post, according to the same research done by HubSpot, is 300 words.

-7. At 22.6%, Sweden has the highest number of blog posts per capita.
+7. The US has the highest number of blog posts.

-The USA might be the leader in terms of number of bloggers, but research shows that when you divide the number of blog posts by population, Sweden leads the pack.
-In this competition of blog popularity by country, Canada (11.6%) and the UK (11%) come second and third, while Australia (10.3%) and The Netherlands (10.1%) are ranked fourth and fifth, respectively.
-The US is ranked fifth with 9.4% of blog posts per capita.
+The USA might be the leader in terms of number of bloggers, but research shows that when you divide the number of blog posts by population, it’s possible to calculate which country has the biggest number of blog posts.
+When blog popularity is in question, the US wins.

 8. 52.43% of bloggers are men and 47.38% are women.